hyptpc/ml-particle/README.md

 # How to use
 ### 0. Evironment settings
-install uproot3 and torch, if you haven't yet.
+Install uproot3 and torch, if you haven't yet.
 ```sh
 $ pip install uproot3
 $ pip install torch